shindhu-mourya/PCA_tSNE/README.md

 # PCA_tSNE
+I have used mnist dataset for PCA & tSNE.This technique is used for dimensionality reduction to visualize higher dimension datesets to lower datasets.
 # Please Note:
 tSNE data is generated on very few sample data since code takes few hours to generate.
 Please try to run the report on full data.
 Code might take > 12 hours to generate. or you need powerful machine.